Mr0cket/Steam-Account-Switcher/README.md

 Notes:
 - The first time the script is run, you will need to enter your steam password. afterwards, the process is automated.
 - Windows supported only.

+Roadmap:
+- support for switching between n number of steam accounts.
+This will require new logic, and user input.
+-